JuliaExtremes/ErrorsInVariablesExtremes.jl/README.md

-# Extreme value analysis for errors-in-variables models.
+# Extreme value analysis for errors-in-variables models

 [![WIP - Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.](https://www.repostatus.org/badges/latest/wip.svg)](https://www.repostatus.org/#wip)